 Benchmarking marketing activity

-This article introduces a series of articles on benchmarking marketing activity.
+This article is part of a series of articles on benchmarking marketing activity.
 Read more.